Table of contents

 The left has come a long way since the early days of the labour movement.
 In recent history progressive politics has again gathered traction, with a growing number of Australians advocating for policies that prioritise social justice, environmental protection, and human rights.

 The Australian Labor Party (ALP) is Australia’s oldest political party.
-It emerged from the socialist tradition, but after adopting neoliberal reforms the party is now widely considered a ‘centrist’ political party.
+It emerged from the socialist tradition of the Australian Left, but after adopting neoliberal reforms the party is now widely considered a ‘centrist’ political party.
 The ALP currently forms government in Australia.

 These were the largest five registered parties by vote at the 2025 Federal Election: